Do spirits have a gender? What gender are angels in Heaven? Are they males, females or both?

 No Marriage after the Resurrection

-While many Christian women have no issue following Jesus and having a personal relationship with him, some men don’t feel comfortable with an idea of the personal relationship due to lack of understanding as what this “relationship” is all about.
+While many Christian women have no issue following Jesus and having a personal relationship with him, some men don’t feel comfortable with an idea of the personal relationship due to a lack of understanding as to what this “relationship” is all about.
 As a result, the majority of Jesus’ followers are women.